hqnqip/Bakery_Order_In/README.md

 further customer input, the cost of the order changes.
 By the end, there is a random event that prints whether or not the waiter drops the customer's order.
 If it dropped, the customer is compensated.
 Otherwise, the bill is printed out.

+How to Begin:
+Click "Run" or a green pointing-right arrow.
+Then, follow the prompts and type when told.

+Special Features:
+1. Japanese emoticons are included with a few printed messages. ٩(＾◡＾)۶
+2. Rather than simply taking the number of fluid ounces for a drink, the waiter calculates an accurate number of cups needed. :)
+3. The waiter allows for another consideration if a type of cake is not available.